JeyCraft/CayoImprovements/README.md

 # CayoImprovements 🏝️

 Designed for RP and exploration in mind, CayoImprovements enhances the island by removing obstructing collisions, adds more vegetation, street lights, heist props and socializing opportunities.

+**This resource is for FiveM usage with the understanding that you will not modify, sell or reupload elsewhere without my permission.**

+It is to work alongside [[pmms](https://github.com/kibook/pmms)] for playing content on the TV screens, as well as [[fivem-scenarios](https://github.com/kibook/fivem-scenarios)] for interacting with scenarios around the world, including Cayo Perico.

 This is a passion project of mine that began in December of 2020 to self teach myself Codewalker and has been constantly updated and developed since.

+Screenshots are provided in their respective folder.

 I hope you enjoy 😊